Abdul-Sayed/javascript-notes/interviewPractice.md

 When 'this' is used in an object's method, it refers to the parent of that method; the object.
 When this is used in a standalone function it refers to the parent of that function, which will be the global window object.

+In general, `this` references the object which the function is part of.

 In global scope, `this` refers to the window object;
 this.table = "window table" //=> table became a public attribute of the window object window.table //=> "window table"